Chapter 6 Land Use, Land-Use, Change and Forestry

 - Forestry Legislation: the Forestry and Land Management (Scotland) Bill will introduce a new statutory framework for the management, development, support and regulation (including felling and restocking) of forestry in Scotland.
 The Bill includes a new duty on Scottish Ministers to promote sustainable forest management.
 The Bill, when enacted, will replace the Forestry Act 1967 in Scotland.

-- The Forestry (Environmental Impact Assessment) (Scotland) Regulations 2017 ( EIA): requires that new forestry projects take account of any significant environmental effects.
+- The Forestry (Environmental Impact Assessment) (Scotland) Regulations 2017 ( EIA): requires that new forestry projects take account of any significant environmental impacts.

 - Scottish Forestry Strategy : the Forestry and Land Management (Scotland) Bill requires Scottish Ministers to prepare a new Forestry Strategy, which will apply to all forestry and woodlands in Scotland and will set out Ministers' objectives, priorities and policies with respect to the promotion of sustainable forest management.